perfogic/longdieu12x/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 Today mood: Ahhhh!
 I'm swamped with knowledge for final examination :< Not much time left
 - ⚡ Fun fact: I'd love to have a cup of coffee at a lovely day with my lovely friends 🤣
-- 🕊️ I'm working as a frontend blockchain developer

 ### Connect with me: